 Companion course to MAT203.
 Linear systems of equations, linear independence and dimension, linear transforms, determinants, (real and complex) eigenvectors and eigenvalues, orthogonality, spectral theorem, singular value decomposition, Jordan forms, other topics as time permits.
 More abstract than MAT202 but more concrete than MAT217.
 Recommended for prospective physics majors and others with a strong interest in applied mathematics.
-Prerequisite: MAT104 or MAT215 or equivalent.
+Prerequisite: MAT104 or equivalent.
 Three classes.

 Numbers, Equations, and Proofs

 An introduction to classical number theory to prepare for higher-level courses in the department.
 Topics include Pythagorean triples and sums of squares, unique factorization, Chinese remainder theorem, arithmetic of Gaussian integers, finite fields and cryptography, arithmetic functions, and quadratic reciprocity.
 There will be a topic from more advanced or more applied number theory such as p-adic numbers, cryptography, and Fermat's Last Theorem.
 This course is suitable both for students preparing to enter the mathematics department and for non-majors interested in exposure to higher mathematics.